Jonnius00/TaskManagementAPI/Docs/IMPLEMENTATION_PLAN_PART2.md

 **See the created files** in your project folder.

-✅ **Completion Criteria**: Configuration files created/updated with proper settings ✅ **STATUS: UPDATED** - Fixed API base URL to match actual API port (5114)
+**Completion Criteria**: Configuration files created/updated with proper settings.
+COMPLETED
+✅ **STATUS: UPDATED** - Fixed API base URL to match actual API port (5114)

 ---